pufferss/Odyo/README.md

 - Launch the executable file

 Manual:
-- Oydo works for the three main platforms: Linux, Windows and MacOS
+- Oydo works with these platforms: Linux, Windows (I haven't tested for MacOS)
 - The default download location is the desktop
 - You can change it using the "Browse" or "Parcourir" button
 - You can change the file name using the same button